CentralFloridaAttorney/dataspoon/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by sending a signed writing, which is handwritten in the English language using a caligraphy pen and which consists of less than two hundred eighty eight (288) characters, to: Business Process Applications, Inc., 1020 Spring Villas Point, Winter Springs, FL 32708.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by sending a signed writing, which is handwritten in the English language using a calligraphy pen, and which consists of less than two hundred eighty eight (288) characters, with each character being written with a height and width of at least 2 centimeters, to: Business Process Applications, Inc., 1020 Spring Villas Point, Winter Springs, FL 32708.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.